 Mercantile is an SBA Preferred Lender and we stand ready to help!

-Please Note: PPP funds have been depleted.
-We are no longer able to accept applications.
+Please Note: PPP funds are no longer available, we are only able to accept forgiveness applications at this time.

 From its introduction in April 2020, the PPP program has been reauthorized and amended as needed in response to the duration of the pandemic.
-The resources provided here have been updated to include the most recent program forms as of March 3, 2021, and additional information and resources are available from both SBA.gov and Treasury.gov.
+The resources provided here have been updated to include the most recent program forgiveness forms as of July 2021.
+Additional information and resources are available from both SBA.gov and Treasury.gov.

 PPP Loan Forgiveness